gibbok/typescript-book/README.md

 Welcome to The Concise TypeScript Book!
 This guide equips you with essential knowledge and practical skills for effective TypeScript development.
 Discover key concepts and techniques to write clean, robust code.
 Whether you're a beginner or an experienced developer, this book serves as both a comprehensive guide and a handy reference for leveraging TypeScript's power in your projects.

+This book covers TypeScript 5.2, the latest version of the language.

 ## About the author

 Simone Poggiali is an experienced Senior Front-end Developer with a passion for writing professional-grade code since the 90s.
 Throughout his international career, he has contributed to numerous projects for a wide range of clients, from startups to large organizations.
 Notable companies such as HelloFresh, Siemens, O2, and Leroy Merlin have benefited from his expertise and dedication.